 - Focus Free

-Frankly, this thermal camera is one of the most overlooked FLIR thermal camera products in the market right now.
+Frankly, this thermal camera is one of the most overlooked FLIR thermal camera products on the market right now.
 That’s why we were even more eager to test it personally.
-And after testing it in various extreme situations, we can say that its detection accuracy is quite satisfying for a device at this price range.
+And after testing it in various extreme situations, we can say that its detection accuracy is quite satisfying for a device in this price range.

 What could have been better?